scarletbright/avalanche-docs/docs/v1.0/en/api/evm.md

 This document describes the API of the C-Chain, which is an instance of the Ethereum Virtual Machine (EVM.)

 Note: Ethereum has its own notion of `networkID` and `chainID`.
-The C-Chain uses `1` and `43110` for these values, obtained using the `net_version` and `eth_chainId` methods shown below.
 These have no relationship to Avalanche's view of networkID and chainID, and are purely internal to the C-Chain.
+On Mainnet, the C-Chain uses `1` and `43114` for these values.
+On the Fuji Testnet, it uses `1` and `43113` for these values.
+`networkID` anc `chainID` can also be obtained using the `net_version` and `eth_chainId` methods shown below.
 ## Deploying a Smart Contract

 For a tutorial on deploying a Solidity smart contract on the C-Chain, see [here.](../tutorials/deploy-a-smart-contract.md)